Guitars For Soldiers...

 “Jerry and I have always been big supporters of our men and women in the Military.
 I’m originally an Air Force brat.” tells Cupit Records Vice President Dan Hagar.
 “While attending various trade shows, Jerry and I continuously witnessed other companies providing free full size guitars to soldiers and we always loved that idea.
 We wanted to do the same thing, but with our travel guitar.
 While researching the best way to launch Guitars For Soldiers, we were informed by some of our friends that are in the military about the headaches they would encounter with a full sized guitar when it came time for them to be transported to another base.
 They could not take their full size guitar with them because it exceeds their weight limits and would always have to pay an additional shipping cost to get the guitar to them, not to mention the numerous times the guitar would show up damaged.”

 The Cupit Travel Guitar comes with it’s own custom fitted case that measures 22.5 inches long and weighs only 4.5 pounds.
 The case is designed with a single carry handle as well as backpack straps for easy transport.

 Since its debut in 2013, Guitars For Soldiers has had twelve sponsors that provided twenty-four guitars to soldiers serving around the world.
-Interesting sponsors can purchase a Cupit Guitar at the cost of $395.00 and Cupit Records will match that guitar with a second guitar.
+Interesting sponsors can purchase a Cupit Guitar and Cupit Records will match that guitar with a second guitar.
 Cupit Records will then ship both guitars to individual soldiers who have already pre-registered to receive the Cupit guitar.

 Soldiers may pre-register and citizens seeking to sponsor can do so at: www.guitarsforsoldiers.com

-For those interested in purchasing just the Cupit Guitar, Strictly Country has them available to purchase in our online catalog on our website soon.
+For those interested in purchasing just the Cupit Guitar, Strictly Country has them available to purchase in our online catalog Here.